 Play is an open source project and everyone is encouraged to get involved!
 There are lots of ways you can contribute.

-The play-framework mailing list is where the Play community meets.
-Asking and answering questions on the mailing list is a great way to share knowledge about Play.
+The Discuss Play Forum is where the Play community meets.
+Asking and answering questions on the discuss forum is a great way to share knowledge about Play.

 Stack Overflow is a Q&A site for programmers.
 Stack Overflow has a very active community of people asking and answering questions about Play.
 Users can vote on each others' contributions and earn reputation points.